NativeScript/angular-perf-metrics/README.md

 Angular Web Bootstrap vs. Angular for iOS/Android via NativeScript Bootstrap vs. Pure Native Bootstrap

+Note: All metrics regarding Angular bootstrap are measured after the JavaScript engine is ready, whether it be in the browser or on a mobile device.

-### Angular Web Bootstrap
+### Performance Angular Web Bootstrap

 *Environment details*:
 * iPhone 13 Pro, iOS 15.5, Mobile Safari browser

 * mobile browser time to bootstrap Angular app: `10.417 ms`

-[App profiled can be found here]() and can be run on your own with the following from the app directory:
+[App can be found here]() and run on your own:

 ```
 ng serve --open
 ```

-### Angular for iOS and Android via NativeScript Bootstrap
+### Performance Angular for iOS and Android via NativeScript Bootstrap

 *Environment details*:
 * iPhone 13 Pro, iOS 15.5